 If you are a Starbucks fan, you likely already know what a Frappuccino is, but for those who aren’t, a Frappuccino is a chilly coffee drink.
-It consists of coffee, milk, blended ice, and whipped cream with various syrups and sauces added.
+It consists of coffee, milk, and blended ice, and is topped with whipped cream with a drizzle of syrup or flavored sauce added.

 A Starbucks Frappuccino has a mild coffee taste but will still give a caffeine kick and a big sugar rush!
 This refreshing, cold drink hits the spot on a hot day.
-In this article, we will dig into what a Frappuccino is, its origin, and compare it to other popular iced coffee beverages.
+In this article, we will dig into how to define a Frappuccino, its origin, and compare it to other popular iced coffee drinks.

 What is a Frappuccino?

 A Frappuccino is an iced drink that is served at Starbucks.
 It consists of a coffee or crème base, milk, blended ice, and flavored syrups and is topped with whipped cream.
 A Frappuccino is a sweet and decadent drink popular among the younger generation or those looking for a sugar rush.

 The Frappuccino comes in a heap of different flavors; mocha, caramel, vanilla, white chocolate, chai, and matcha green tea frappuccino, to name a few.
 According to the season, Starbucks also releases limited-edition blended Frappuccino flavors like the pumpkin spice frappuccino or gingerbread frappuccino.

 The Coffee Frappuccino is the OG, consisting of a few pumps of Frappuccino roast coffee blended with milk and ice.
 All the other flavors are built on this base, adding different flavorings, sauces, or chocolate.